nodejs/TSC/Project-Lifecycle.md

 ## Top-Level Project and Working Group Requirements

-All TLPs and WGs are expected to operate in a transparent manor.
+All TLPs and WGs are expected to operate in a transparent manner.
 Decisions must be made publicly through a documented public process managed by each TLP TC or WG.